alexlobera/isomorphic-react-redux-boilerplate/README.md

-# isomorphic React Redux boilerplate
+# Isomorphic React Redux boilerplate

 ## This branch contains the solutions 1 and 2 of the exercise